undergrad-partner-school

 Student Population Diversity

-In 2022, out of the total number of students enrolled at the institution, the number of students of Asian origin was 21, and the number of African American students was 24.
-195 students at this school identified as Hispanic/Latino and 106 identified with more than one race.
-The school also had 4 students who declared as Native Hawaiian or other Pacific Islander, as well as 35 American Indian or Alaska Native students.
-There were also 47 students whose ethnicity is unknown.
+This school had 21 Asian students and 29 Afro-American students in 2025.
+232 undergraduates at this school declared as Hispanic/Latino and 122 identified with more than one race.
+The school also had 8 students who declared as Native Hawaiian or other Pacific Islander, and 44 American Indian or Alaska Native students.
+There were also 179 students whose ethnicity is unknown.

 Cost